-Our nation is on the cusp of inspiring cultural change in how we think about and approach end-of-life care.
-Join us as Dr. BJ Miller and Tembi Locke discuss what it means to live well until the end, as we explore the power of our relationship with death and dying.
-Learn from their unique perspectives, filled with wisdom and knowledge gained from their own lived stories.
+Our nation is experiencing a moment of inspired and remarkable cultural change in how we think about and approach the end-of-life.
+Join us as doctors Shoshana Ungerleider, BJ Miller and Michael Fratkin discuss what it means to live well until the end, as we explore the power of our relationship with death and dying.
+Learn from their unique perspectives, filled with wisdom and knowledge gained from their own lived experiences.

 Pacific Hospice and Palliative Care Foundation (PHPCF) is a nonprofit organization dedicated to providing community education, outreach, and supportive services to patients, families, and organizations associated with hospice and palliative care.
 Our mission is to partner with our community to inspire change, provide hope and practical resources allowing those diagnosed with a terminal or life-threatening illness to live life with dignity and purpose.
 To learn more please visit: www.phpcf.org

 This event is brought to you in partnership with Chapman University's Sociology Department and Honors Program.

 We are pleased to announce that Alzheimer's Orange County is partnering with us to offer CEUs to RNs and MSWs in attendance.
 To register, please select from the ticketing option that indicates "CEU REGISTRANTS"

 For more information about the course description and objectives, instructor details, BRN and CAMFT/BBS continuing education approvals, and policies on accommodating a disability, reporting a grievance, and requesting a refund, please visit this link: http://www.alzoc.org/LiveandDieWell2018

 BRN: Provider approved by the California Board of Registered Nursing (BRN), Alzheimer’s Orange County, Provider #CEP 14757, for 2 contact hours.